ExtrieveTechnologies/ImageWizHelper/README.md

    **Parameter Name**

    - **ImgWizHlpHandle** - *Handle created using initialization*
    - **InputFile** - *Array on input files.
-In case of multipage TIFF all pages will be considered as input.
+In the case of multipage TIFF, all pages will be considered as input.
 This should be with full path.*
    - **Output_File** - *Expected output file name with directory.*
    - **option** - *Following are the possible options: -*
    ```C / C++